 We encourage you to promptly update your Personally Identifiable Information if it changes.
 You may ask to have the information on your account deleted or removed; however, because we keep track of past transactions, you cannot delete information associated with past transactions on this site.
 In addition, it may be impossible to completely delete your information without some residual information because of backups.

 5. User Choices on Collection and Use of Information

 We may, from time to time, send you e-mail regarding our products and services.
+For example, we email admins every time we release new features to our software.
 If you do not want to receive such mailings, please opt out by navigating to the link at the bottom of a mailing.

 6. Security of Information